Cedar Hill Nature Preserve

 Cost: at 300 stems per acre this will take about 6 gallons of mix per acre.
 At this rate the mix will cost >$65 per acre.
 You may have much more than 300 stems per acre.

 Cost: The chemicals will cost > $48 per acre.
+(Using a lower percentage of MSO will reduce this somewhat.)
 Due to the difficulty of our terrain, chemicals ran about $67 per acre as we applied nearly 28 gallons of mix per acre.
 Labor is difficult to estimate, but our project achieved about 2.25 acres per labor hour at $125 per hour for labor and equipment.

 IPT, as described above, is almost 100% effective, but everything that is sprayed dies, except rough barked trees.
 IPT is even effective on large yaupon if sprayed on the trunks.
 The chemical and labor cost is much higher.
 IPT is preferred for follow-up and spot treatment.
 It may be very difficult to contract for a large (> 25 acres) project.